 The committee administering the Stock Plan is currently the Compensation Committee of the Company's Board of Directors.
 The Board may at any time appoint a different Stock Plan administrator, provided that it is a committee or subcommittee that consists of two or more directors of the Company.
-It is intended that Awards constituting qualified, performance-based compensation under Section 162(m) of the Code ("Section 162(m)") be administered by a committee or subcommittee consisting of two or more "outside directors" within the meaning of Section 162(m) of the Code ("Section 162(m)"), and that discretionary grants of Awards to non-employee directors be administered by a committee or subcommittee or subcommittee of "non-employee directors" (as such term is defined by Rule 16b-3 of the Exchange Act), although any failure of a committee may delegate to officers or employees of the Company or its subsidiaries its authority to grant Options to participants who are not subject to Section 16 of the Exchange Act or Section 162(m).
+It is intended that Awards constituting qualified, performance-based compensation under Section 162(m) of the Code ("Section 162(m)") be administered by a committee or subcommittee consisting of two or more "outside directors" within the meaning of Section 162(m) of the Code ("Section 162(m)"), and that discretionary grants of Awards to non-employee directors be administered by a committee or subcommittee of "non-employee directors" (as such term is defined by Rule 16b-3 of the Exchange Act), although any failure of a committee member to so qualify shall not invalidate any Award under the Stock Plan.
+The Compensation Committee may delegate to officers or employees of the Company or its subsidiaries its authority to grant Options to participants who are not subject to Section 16 of the Exchange Act or Sect ion 162(m).
 Grants must be made with an exercise or base price equal to at least the fair market value of the underlying shares on the date of grant.